Census 2027 to also include transgender-headed households, Rajya Sabha told

 Questions for the second phase, which is Population Enumeration where information of each individual will be collected, will be notified in due course, he added.

-The minister said enumerators shall undertake house-to-house field visits in the entire enumeration area for the collection of Census data to avoid any exclusion on any ground.
+On being asked whether the self-enumeration approach could increase risks of inaccurate or falsified data due to lack of enumerator guidance and about steps being taken to ensure data credibility, Rai said, “Enumerators shall undertake house-to-house field visits in the entire enumeration area for the collection of Census data to avoid any exclusion on any ground.”

-"Provision of self-enumeration is an additional facility for the respondents to submit data.
+He added, “Provision of self-enumeration is an additional facility for the respondents to submit data.
 Enumerators will confirm self-enumeration data before final submission.
-Further, FAQs, necessary 'Tool Tips' and validation checks for questions are provided in the self-enumeration Portal itself to ensure accuracy of data," he said.
+Further, FAQs, necessary ‘Tool Tips’ and validation checks for questions are provided in the self-enumeration Portal itself to ensure accuracy of data.”

 The minister said all suitable measures have been taken for data security while collecting data on mobile, during data transmission and at the server level.